 So, Moses sat on the rock.
 His foundation was Christ.
 Jesus picks up on this theme in his parable of the wise builder in Matthew 7.
 If you’ll recall, the foolish builder constructed his house on sand while the wise builder assembled his on the rock.
 The wise builder drove down deep until he hit bedrock to which he anchored his foundation.
 Both builders had the same construction materials.
 Both builders faced the same storm.
 The only difference was the wise builder had his foundation anchored to the Rock.
 Jesus is our firm foundation.
 Unshakable.

-Here’s the practical application question we need to consider in the context of the coming year—2021.
+Here’s the practical application question we need to consider.
 What are we anchored to?
 Are we anchored to Jesus, the unshakable one?
 Or, have we placed our trust in the unstable and temporary things of the world (people, politics, candidates, money, comfort, our country, etc.)?
 Will we face even tougher times?
 We might, but if we are anchored to the Rock we will not be shaken.
 If Jesus is not shaken, neither should we be.
 What if the worst happens?
 What if (insert your worst case scenario here) actually comes to pass in our lifetime—or even in the next year?
 Will it occur apart form God allowing it to?
 No. Will we still be able to live out our calling in this generation?
 Yes.

 In times like these, we need to make sure we truly believe verses like Romans 8:28 or Psalm 139:16.
 As we head into the unknown of 2021, let’s take stock in what really matters and evaluate what we are really trusting in.
 Regardless of what lies in our immediate future, we can’t lose sight of God’s sovereignty and his appointed times.